 4. Barbacoa Beef Tacos

-Easy barbacoa beef is a perfect recipe for feeding a crowd.
+Barbacoa beef is a perfect recipe for feeding a crowd.
 The shredded beef is full of flavor and freezes well for future recipes, like beef enchiladas, chili or taco salads.
+It’s easy food for the funeral reception or life celebration event.

 5. Lasagna with Swiss & Cottage Cheese

 There’s nothing like the layered saucy goodness of lasagna.
-This home-style version of the Italian classic uses cottage-cheese and delivers a perfectly baked cheesy tray of lasagna that is perfect for any memorial repast.
+This home-style version of the Italian classic uses cottage-cheese and delivers a flawlessly baked cheesy tray of lasagna with a crisp, golden-brown top.

 6. Wendy’s Copycat Chili Recipe